The Media Equation and the Social Interface

 If a system names itself, remembers you, compliments you, apologizes to you, waits for you, speaks in a warm voice, asks for secrets, or claims a role in your life, it has entered social territory.
 The first question is not whether it deserves that territory.
 The first question is what human response it is asking for and who benefits when that response becomes habitual.

 That standard applies across companion apps, education products, workplace copilots, care bots, search interfaces, agents, and public-sector systems.
 Designers should make role boundaries visible, keep memory inspectable, distinguish simulation from responsibility, limit emotional dependency loops, avoid counterfeit reciprocity, and provide ordinary routes back to human support or contestation.
-Social presence should be treated as a governed capability, not as harmless polish.
+The relevant site practices are practical rather than ornamental: synthetic relationship boundaries, dependency and exit, companion protocol, and humane friction all treat social presence as a governed capability, not as harmless polish.

 The Media Equation remains useful because it catches the problem at the cue level.
 Before the machine becomes a priest, partner, manager, therapist, teacher, or witness, it becomes polite, close, responsive, flattering, gendered, confident, warm, or present.
 The interface starts training the relationship before anyone has named the relationship.